 See more about the Mystery Picnic Options in Auckland here.

-Auckland doesn’t have a huge street art scene (though if you want to find some good murals visit Cross Street just off Karangahape Road) however, one trend that is huge there – and elsewhere in NZ – are paintings on utility boxes.
+Auckland doesn’t have a huge street art scene (though if you want to find some good murals, visit Cross Street just off Karangahape Road); however, one trend that is huge there – and elsewhere in NZ – is paintings on utility boxes.

-I spotted loads of these around town – particularly close to K Road and in the CBD.
+I spotted numerous examples of these around town, particularly near K Road and in the CBD.
 Piggy Stardust is in Mount Eden, on the corner of View Road and Wynyard Road, so you could combine visiting him with a trip to the crater.

 Eating from a burger van might sound like one of my less appealing suggestions for unusual things to do in Auckland.
 But trust me, taking a trip to The White Lady will not be a disappointment.
 These burgers are good.

-The White Lady has been feeding hungry Aucklander’s late-night sustenance since 1948.
+The White Lady has been serving late-night sustenance to hungry Aucklanders since 1948.
 Yep, it was a food truck before they were a thing.

-Yes, you’ll have to sit on a crate by the side of the road, and, you might get a friendly hobo come to join you – but you’ll also get a superb, freshly cooked to order burger up there with In-n-Out in our list of the world’s top burgers.
+Yes, you’ll have to sit on a crate by the side of the road, and you might get a friendly hobo to come and join you – but you’ll also get a superb, freshly cooked-to-order burger up there with In-n-Out in our list of the world’s top burgers.

 If the Swashbucklers stingray isn’t playing ball during your visit, you’re guaranteed to see things of an aquatic nature at the SEA LIFE Kelly Tarlton’s Aquarium.